dev-poston/calculator/README.md

 ## Description
 - Supports division, multiplication, addition, subtraction, and parentheses.
-- An operation can be created from the keyboard or from clicking the buttons (keyboard is available in mobile version by tapping on the operation area).
+- An operation can be created from the keyboard and/or by clicking the numeric buttons.
-- Pressing '=' submits the operation to be solved, result will appear in the top section.
+- Pressing [=] submits the operation to be solved, result will appear in the top section.
 - All Clear button ('AC') clears both result and operation fields.